gokr/spry/README.md

     curl https://nim-lang.org/choosenim/init.sh -sSf | sh
     ```

 2. Clone this repo.
 Then run `nimble install` in it.
 That should hopefully end up with `spry` and `ispry` built and in your path.
-You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.
+You can also just run `nimble install spry` but then you have no access to examples etc in this git repository.

 3. Try with say `spry --version` or `spry -e "echo (3 + 4)"`.
 And you can also try the REPL with `ispry`.

-So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.
+So now that you have installed Spry, you can proceed to play with the examples in the `examples` directory, see README in there for details.

 ### OSX
 The following should work on OSX.